docker/docs/datacenter/ucp/2.1/guides/admin/backups-and-disaster-recovery.md

 * On a manager node of an existing swarm, which is not part of a UCP installation.
 In this case, a UCP cluster will be restored from the backup.
 * On a docker engine that is not participating in a swarm.
-In this case, a new swarm will be created and UCP will be restored on top
+In this case, a new swarm will be created and UCP will be restored on top.

-In order to restore an existing UCP installation from a backup, you will need to first uninstall UCP from the cluster by using the `uninstall-ucp` command
+In order to restore an existing UCP installation from a backup, you will need to first uninstall UCP from the cluster by using the `uninstall-ucp` command.

 The example below shows how to restore a UCP cluster from an existing backup file, presumed to be located at `/tmp/backup.tar`: